mysql/mysql-operator/tests/README.md

     the image repository, the default value is "mysql"

 --operator-tag={tag}\
-    set the operator tag, e.g. 8.0.29-2.0.4 or latest, by default it is the currently developed version
+    set the operator tag, e.g. `8.0.29-2.0.4` or latest, by default it is the currently developed version

+--old-operator-tag={tag}\
+    set the old operator tag used in the upgrade operator test case, e.g. `8.0.31-2.0.7`\
+    the default can be found in [defaults.py](setup/defaults.py) and it is at least one generation older than the current version

 --operator-pull-policy=[Never|IfNotPresent|Always]\
     set the pull policy, the default can be found in [defaults.py](setup/defaults.py)